 There are five grounds for divorce in South Carolina.
 The grounds for a South Carolina divorce are laid out clearly in S.C.
 Code § 20-3-10.
-Four of these five grounds are considered fault based: adultery, habitual drunkenness or narcotics abuse, physical cruelty, and one year’s desertion.
-Though it is still possible to ask for a divorce based on one of these grounds, fault based divorce has grown increasingly unpopular in favor of the no-fault option.
+Four of these five grounds are considered fault-based: adultery, habitual drunkenness or narcotics abuse, physical cruelty, and one year’s desertion.
+Though it is still possible to ask for a divorce based on one of these grounds, fault-based divorce has grown increasingly unpopular in favor of the no-fault option.

 What’s a No-Fault Divorce?

 The fifth ground, one year’s separation, is the no-fault basis.
 Unlike some states, South Carolina does not recognize “irreconcilable differences” as a valid ground for divorce.
 Instead, your divorce attorney will advise that the last ground (living separate and apart without cohabitation for a period of one year) is the only no-fault ground for divorce.
 This has become increasingly popular as couples try to avoid the nasty fights that come with blaming someone for the breakup of a marriage.

-Difference between legal and physical Custody
+Difference Between Legal and Physical Custody

 Our divorce attorneys recognize that many people don’t understand that “child custody” encompasses two different types of custody: legal and physical custody.
 Physical custody, as the name implies, refers to the parent that has been given physical responsibility for the child.
 This is the parent that has the child at his or her house.